 THE MASHAYEKHI DISSERTATION AWARD

 The Mehrdad Mashayekhi Dissertation Award is presented biannually to the author of an exceptional Ph.D. dissertation dealing with the broad themes of politics and the public sphere in Iran, written in Persian or English.
 Dissertations written in other languages are accepted, if they are accompanied with condensed translation of chapters into English or Persian.
 This award is established by the Mehrdad Mashayekhi Foundation in memory of his dedication to the cause of democracy and social justice in Iran.
-AIS is now calling for nominations for dissertations completed in Winter 2014-Fall 2015.
-The second Mehrdad Mashayekhi Dissertation Award will be presented at the Opening Reception of the Eleventh AIS Biennial Conference August 2016 in Vienna, Austria.
-SUBMISSION DEADLINE IS DECEMBER 31, 2015.
+AIS is now calling for nominations for dissertations completed in Winter 2020-Fall 2021.
+The fourth Mehrdad Mashayekhi Dissertation Award will be presented at the thirteenth AIS Biennial Conference August 2022 in Salamanca, Spain.
+Nominations close December 10, 2021.

 The Mehrdad Mashayekhi Dissertation Award (2016) was presented to Pouya Alimagham for his dissertation “Contesting the Iranian Revolution: The Green Uprising.”
 Submitted to the University of Michigan, Ann Arbor, 2015.